kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

 This project was initially developed with Katalon Studio version 5.10.1.
 Also I tested it using version 10.0.

-This project requires the Custom Keyword feature.
-So you can not run this using Katalon Studio v9.x Free which does not provide the Custom Keyword feature..
+This project requires the Custom Keyword feature to be avaiable to you.
+So you can not run this using Katalon Studio v9.x Free which does not provide the Custom Keyword feature.

 This project proposes a solution to the issue discussed in the Katalon Forum:
 ["How to highlight test object in each and every step"](https://forum.katalon.com/t/how-to-highlight-test-object-in-each-and-every-step/17408).
 I would refer to this as "the forum topic" for short.